 Federal Unemployment Insurance Enhancements

-In Illinois, workers have access to up to 26 weeks of UI benefits.
+Important Note: In Illinois, workers traditionally have access to up to 26 weeks of UI benefits.
 The State of Illinois calculates benefit levels, and the maximum benefit available is dependent on several factors, including your marital status and if you have children.
 Please also note that your UI benefits are based on where you work, not where you live.
 For Illinoisans to qualify for Illinois UI benefits, they must have worked in the state within the last 18 months.

-FAQ on UI Enhancements in the CARES Act
+FAQ on Current, Federal UI Enhancements

 Who is eligible for the enhanced unemployment insurance under the CARES Act?